-To examine major determinants for individual choice in leisure behaviour The Leisure Analysis Report is a two-part assessment using visual and textual methods to critically analyse key issues in leisure behaviour and organisation.
-The visual reports encourage students to depict and explain leisure behaviour and reflect on diverse needs in leisure provision.
+To examine major determinants for individual choice in leisure behaviour The Leisure Analysis Report is a two-part assessment using visual and textual methods to critically analyse key issues in leisure behaviour.
+The visual reports encourage students to visually depict and critically explain leisure behaviour to reflect on diverse needs in leisure provision.

 Part 1 is an Individual Photo Documentation Research Report.
 Students are required to consider individual leisure behaviour and locate academic literature on their selected activity.
-The purpose of Part 1 is to introduce students to leisure research and theories used to evaluate leisure behaviour (Course Learning Outcome 1).
-Students will take a photograph of a leisure activity that they regularly engaged in during their leisure time.
-Using the provided template, students will submit the photograph with an explanation of the significance of the leisure activity to their personal lives and their self-identity.
-Students are also required to locate three academic sources that examine their selected leisure activity (either specifically or generally) and provide full citations in APA format of these three sources.
+The purpose of the Leisure Analysis Report Part 1 is to introduce students to research and theories used to study leisure behaviour.
+Students will take a photograph of a leisure activity that they regularly engage in during their leisure time.
+Using the provided template, students will submit the photograph with an explanation of the significance of the leisure activity to their self-identity.
+Students are also required to locate three academic studies that examine their selected leisure activity and provide full citations in APA format of these three sources.
 See CANVAS for further information, including the recommended leisure journals from which to research the leisure activity.